-- 3. To fill prescriptions for drugs that incur higher co-pays or co-insurance because they are outside their health plans formulary, - 4.
-Discontinuing HIA payment assistance due to PLWH conduct or fraud, - 5.
+- 4. Discontinuing HIA payment assistance due to PLWH conduct or fraud, - 5.
 Refusing HIA assistance for a PLWH who is eligible and whom HIA provides a cost advantage over direct service delivery, - 6.
-Services being postponed, denied, or a waitlisted, and Assisting an eligible PLWH with the entire cost of a group policy that includes coverage for persons not eligible for HIA payment assistance
+Services being postponed, denied, or a waitlisted, and - 7.
+Assisting an eligible PLWH with the entire cost of a group policy that includes coverage for persons not eligible for HIA payment assistance